 - Proposals for research required to develop new courses internationalizing the curriculum will be considered only if the research is essential for the project.

 - "Other" and "Miscellaneous" expenses should constitute no more than 10 percent of the total budget for the proposal.

-A summary report on the project is due within three months after use of the funds.
+A summary report on the project is due within three months after use of the funds and must be e-mailed to email@example.com.
+Printed versions of the report will not be accepted.
 All reports should include the following components:

 - An accounting of how internationalization grant funds were expended.